bitovi/hatchify/docs/guides/customizing-your-list.md

   }}
   ```

-  This example is a little contrived because the `label` we're destructuring in our app code above will always be equal to the `label` prop that we set on our `Column`, so we could have simply omitted the `label` prop entirely and hard-coded the value in the return of our callback.
+  This example is a little contrived because the `label` we're destructuring in our app code above will always be equal to the `label` prop that we set on our `DataGrid.Column`, so we could have simply omitted the `label` prop entirely and hard-coded the value in the return of our callback.

   Just like `renderDataValue`, `renderHeaderValue` accepts a single object as its argument, but its shape is more complex.
 Let's look at it in detail: